 Halloween Photo Scavenger Hunt with Hot Chocolate (Free Printable!)

-As far as special Halloween traditions to start in 2020, this one should be at the top of the list.
+As far as family Halloween activities to try in 2020 and beyond, this one should be at the top of the list.
 It can be easily modified depending on the age of your kids.

 For example, when we did a photo scavenger hunt at Christmas time for teenagers in our old youth group, it was a competitive activity.